spatialos/UnrealGDK/docs/content/interop.md

 # Interop Code Generator (ICG)

-The Interop Code Generator (ICG) is part of the Unreal GDK toolbar.
+The Interop Code Generator (ICG) is part of the SpatialOS Unreal GDK toolbar.
 It takes a set of Unreal classes and generates routing code (called ["type bindings"](./glossary.md#type-bindings)) that enables automated communication between Unreal and SpatialOS.

 The ICG creates SpatialOS `.schema` files from `UObject` class layouts via Unreal's reflection system (a system in Unreal for programs to self-examine).
 See the Unreal website’s blog on [the reflection system](https://www.unrealengine.com/en-US/blog/unreal-property-system-reflection) and SpatialOS [documentation on schema](https://docs.improbable.io/reference/13.0/shared/schema/introduction).